Treatments vary depending on the specific type of lymphoma, and other factors such as the patient’s age, overall health and prior therapy.

 ABVD: doxorubicin, bleomycin , vinblastine and dacarbazine

-ABVD and MOPP are long-established, while BEACOPP is a newer regimen.
-BEACOPP, with its seven different components, may have increased side effects, but has also shown favorable treatment outcomes, particularly in higher-stage disease versus other protocols.
+ABVD and MOPP are long-established; BEACOPP is a newer regimen.
+BEACOPP, with its seven different components, may have increased side effects, but has also shown favorable treatment outcomes versus other protocols, particularly in later-stage disease.

-Some patients with non-Hodgkin’s lymphoma, especially B cell lymphoma, are often treated with antibodies that have specific activity against the tumor.
+Some patients with non-Hodgkin lymphoma, especially B cell lymphoma, are treated with antibodies that have specific activity against the tumor.
 These antibodies can work alone or can be given in combination with drugs to enhance the efficacy of chemotherapy.
 Common monoclonal antibody treatments include:

 Zevalin® (ibritumomab tiuxetan)

-T-cells are a powerful part of the immune system.
-A new approach being studied at City of Hope involves redirecting T-cells to recognize cancer cells specific to lymphoma.
-Researchers are taking normal T-cells from patients with lymphoma, and genetically modifying them to target and destroy the malignant cells.
-Studies are focusing on patients with recurrent diffuse large cell lymphoma who are undergoing ASCT.
+T cells are a powerful part of the immune system.
+A new approach being studied at City of Hope involves redirecting T cells to recognize cancer cells specific to lymphoma.
+Researchers are taking T cells from patients with lymphoma and genetically modifying them to target and destroy the malignant T cells.
+Studies are focusing on patients with recurrent diffuse large cell lymphoma who are undergoing autologous stem cell transplantation.

 Hematopoietic Cell Transplantation (HCT)

-and Peripheral Blood Stem Cell Transplantation (PBSCT) are therapies that use stem cells (immature blood cells) to treat a patient's malignancy, or to repair diseased or defective bone marrow.
+and Peripheral Blood Stem Cell Transplantation (PBSCT) use stem cells (immature blood cells) to treat a patient's malignancy or to repair diseased or defective bone marrow.
 Transplants are sometimes performed early in the course of treatment to improve long-term results.
 In some patients, it is utilized when other treatments are not working.

 Autologous Stem Cell Transplantation (ASCT)